Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

 ## Setting up ROS Noetic

-You can directly follow the [documentation of ROS](http://wiki.ros.org/noetic/Installation/Ubuntu). `franka_ros2` is currently beta software, so install ROS 1 is okay.
+You can directly follow the [documentation of ROS](http://wiki.ros.org/noetic/Installation/Ubuntu). `franka_ros2` is currently beta software, so installing ROS 1 is okay.

 In Yourong Zhang's note, he said that the last two steps